 Copyright & Trademark Notices | Copyright Claims

-All contents of this Website are: Copyright 2008-2011 The Newsweek/Daily Beast Company LLC.
+All contents of this Website are: Copyright 2008-2013 The Daily Beast Company LLC.
 All rights reserved.
-The Newsweek and The Daily Beast logos, product and service names, service marks and trademarks that appear throughout The Daily Beast website belong to The Newsweek/Daily Beast Company LLC (“NDB”) and are protected by U.S. and international trademark laws (the "NDB Marks").
-To reprint or license NDB content including; text, images, graphics and logos please visit www.newsweekdailybeastreprints.com.
+The Daily Beast logos, product and service names, service marks and trademarks that appear throughout The Daily Beast website belong to The Daily Beast Company LLC (“TDB”) and are protected by U.S. and international trademark laws (the "TDB Marks").

-You agree not to display or use the NDB Marks in any manner without NDB’s prior written permission.
-To seek permission to use any of the NDB Marks, please visit www.newsweekdailybeastreprints.com.
+You agree not to display or use the TDB Marks in any manner without TDB’s prior written permission.

 Copyrights and Copyright Agent

-NDB asks our users to respect the intellectual property of others.
+TDB asks our users to respect the intellectual property of others.
 Pursuant to the Digital Millennium Copyright Act, 17 U.S.C. sec.
-512 (the "DMCA"), NDB has designated an agent to receive Notifications of Claimed Copyright Infringement on its site, who can be reached as follows:
+512 (the "DMCA"), TDB has designated an agent to receive Notifications of Claimed Copyright Infringement on its site, who can be reached as follows:

 Your address, telephone number, and email address;